 Here are some of the other, mistakable symptoms of rheumatoid arthritis:

-This is why it is important to be aware of rheumatoid arthritis and all its potential symptoms to ensure proper diagnosis as early as possible.
+This is why it is so important to be aware of rheumatoid arthritis and all its potential symptoms to ensure that you receive a proper diagnosis as early as possible.